echandler5956f/iqp-named-erratics/README.md

 * **Special Classification Flags:** For edge cases (meteorite+erratic, composite formations)

 These methodological challenges ultimately reveal the rich complexity behind seemingly simple geological features, reinforcing the need for nuanced spatial analysis that respects both precise geospatial relationships and the deep cultural meanings embedded within these natural landmarks.

+### Current Known Issues / Areas for Improvement:
+*   **Native Land Digital API:** The current API endpoint (https://nativeland.info/api/index.php?maps=territories) returns a 403 Forbidden error.
+The script currently falls back gracefully, but this data source is unavailable.
+The API endpoint or access method may need updating.
+*   **OSM PBF Data:** The PBF processing logic using `ogr2ogr` is implemented in `data_loader.py`, but requires the relevant `.osm.pbf` file (e.g., `north-america-latest.osm.pbf`) to be manually downloaded and placed in the correct directory (`backend/src/scripts/python/data/gis/settlements/osm_north_america/`).
+Otherwise, the script uses hardcoded fallback data for modern roads and settlements.
+*   **NHGIS Data:** The `load_colonial_settlements` function attempts to find a specific shapefile (`*_place_*.shp`) within the downloaded `nhgis_historical.zip`.
+This may need adjustment based on the actual contents of the archive to load the correct settlement data instead of the fallback.
+*   **Database Schema Synchronization:** While migrations have been created, ensuring the database schema perfectly matches the Sequelize models (`Erratic.js`, `ErraticAnalysis.js`) is crucial.
+Future model changes must be accompanied by corresponding migration files.
+*   **Terrain Data:** Uses SRTM 90m data due to availability constraints, not the originally intended 30m.
+Coverage is limited to below 60 degrees latitude.
+*   **Performance:** Downloading and processing large datasets (PBF, DEM tiles) can be time-consuming on the first run.
+Caching (using Apache Feather format) mitigates this for subsequent runs.
+Complex analyses (clustering, topic modeling) can also be computationally intensive.

 ## Contributing